-It is hard to believe that 2017 is about to draw to a close and that 2018 is nearing it’s arrival.
+It is hard to believe that New Year’s Eve 2017 is upon us and that 2018 is nearing it’s arrival.
 As I write this, the new year has already begun in some places, but myself, I have a little time left to reflect on where I have been, and where I am going.

 For the third year running, I failed to complete what began life as my 2015 North Carolina State Fair project.
 It was due in part to the fact that the level of detail is very detailed, but also due to the fact that the crocheter known as Olek was in town and doing a big installation at the Raleigh Convention Center.